effectivehomeoffice/effectivehomeoffice.com/README.md

 A meeting is always bound to a host.
 There is no concept of a virtual team room, where anyone can join and go as they like.
 The dependency to a single specific host user should definitly be avoided.
-A personal meeting room can be configured to act like a team room, but it takes some time, until [everything is set up](/setup-zoom-as-team-room) correctly.
+As a workaround, a personal meeting room can be [configured to act like a team room](/setup-zoom-as-virtual-team-room).

 When meeting with other teams or partners, we prefer to use [whereby.com](https://whereby.com/).
 With Whereby, a virtual room is just a URL, such as _https://whereby.com/effectivehomeoffice_.